Hermitage, PA Running Trails and Maps

 OH 0.75 mi Concrete

-The Harmony Trail in the North Hills is a work in progress, managed by volunteers with the Rachel Carson Trails Conservancy.
-So far, about 0.6 mile of a proposed 4.3 miles of abandoned rail corridor...
+The Harmony Trail in the North Hills is managed by volunteers with the Rachel Carson Trails Conservancy.
+The 0.8-mile route is essentially an out-and-back route with the best access from Wexford-Bayne...

 Located on the abandoned Erie and Pittsburgh branch of the Pennsylvania Railroad, this short but intriguing paved trail runs through Pymatuning State Park, a large and popular two-state recreation...